codecombat/codecombat/app/assets/markdown/gd2.md

 **What things can happen when two things (characters, objects) collide in a game?**

-Examples:
+Sample Responses:

 *   The player could lose the game(Flappy bird colliding with a wall, Pac-Man colliding with a ghost while not powered up)
 *   Damage (if one character runs into something damaging, such as lava or spikes, they could lose health)
 *   Speed
 *   A character running into the wall will stop moving
 *   A ball that hits a wall might keep moving but in another direction

+### Preview

+Tell students that this set of levels explores:

+* Creating custom goals using the game.addManualGoal method.
+* The difference between "destroy" and "defeat" methods.
+* Keeping score with the "collect" event.
+* Making things happen when units "collide" with game objects.

+Before beginning, students should be familiar with the following concepts:

+* Assigning to variables (CS1)
+* Events and Event Handlers (CS2)
+* Arithmetic (CS2)
+* if Statements (CS2)

 ### Levels

-Students should play the next four levels:
+Students should play the next eight levels:

 *   Stick Shift
+*   Don’t Touch Them
 *   From Dust to Dust
+*   Cages
 *   Accounts Department
+*   Hot Gems
 *   Berserker
+*   Freeze Tag

-### Discussion
+### Closing Discussion

 **How can manual goals be used to recreate the built-in goal methods?**

+Sample Responses:

 *   Defeat: use “defeat” event to track how many enemies are defeated, set goal success to true when high enough.
 *   Move: in a while true loop, check the player position, and when it’s close enough to the position, set goal success to true.
 *   Survive: If the player emits a “defeat” event, set goal success to false.
 *   Collect: use “collect” event to track how many items are collected, set goal success to true when high enough.

 As an exercise, try writing out the code for these.

 **What is the difference between defeat and destroy?**

+Sample Response:

-Destroy completely removes the thing from the game.
+*   Destroy completely removes the thing from the game.
 Defeat is for units and disables them, but they are still “in” the game.

 **What else can happen when something is collected or collided with?**

-Examples:
+Sample Responses:

 *   Spawn more enemies
 *   Change the layout of the map (spawn, destroy)